chriskelleyGH/udacity-linux-configuration/README.md

         </div>
 ```

-From google developer console, go to project and download JSON.
+40 From google developer console, go to project and download JSON.
 (Refer To Lesson 6-9 If Necessary)

-Rename the file client_secrets.json
+41 Rename the file client_secrets.json

-Replace the client_secrets.json file (from the developer item catalog application) on the LightSail server.
+42 Replace the client_secrets.json file (from the developer item catalog application) on the LightSail server.
 This will be in the same directory as the main python file.

-Make sure .git directory is not available from the browser.
+43 Make sure .git directory is not available from the browser.

-Put this in an .htaccess file at the root of your web server:
+Put the following text in an .htaccess file at the root of your web server:

 ```sh
 RedirectMatch 404 /\.git